 Despite a market brimming over with books by marketers, entrepreneurs, and business professionals, there is still a lot of value in creating your own book.
 If you’re an entrepreneur, in particular, books are a great way to establish your credibility and expertise.
 You aren’t writing to make a fortune on book sales; you are writing to have a tangible representation of your knowledge.

 Thanks to print-on-demand, using a book as a vehicle to disperse your knowledge and promote your brand has never been easier.
 Publish for free with an easy-to-use file upload system and print copies as needed—a dozen to keep on hand or a hundred for a trade show.

 Professionals who use books well aren’t acting like authors.
 They’re not publishing to sell, they’re publishing to inform.
 Their book is an investment in their idea or product.
 And because this kind of publishing doesn’t require the editorial and marketing muscle of a traditional publisher, Lulu’s print-on-demand, free to use services are the perfect fit.

-That is an important deviation from Holiday’s point.
+That deviates from Holiday’s point.
 He laments the low-quality of many books on the market today, but his perspective is that these books are not making their authors sales, and are therefore failing.

 In our experience, Lulu sees a different trend.
 Entrepreneurs publish not (only) to make book sales but to sell their brand.
 To spread awareness.
 To develop connections.
 If you’re publishing a book for these reasons, low sales numbers are not really a concern.